siongui/userpages/content/articles/2012/10/01/javascript-change-scope-context-of-anonymous-function%en.rst

 :modified: 2015-03-07 02:01
 :tags: JavaScript, Function.prototype.bind()
 :category: JavaScript
-:summary: Change the scope (context) of anonymous function - change what "this"
+:summary: Change the scope (context) of anonymous function - change what *this*
           keyword refers to in anonymous function.
 :adsu: yes